microsoft/ebpf-for-windows/docs/Diagnostics.md

 - `NetEbpfExtProvider`
     - {f2f2ca01-ad02-4a07-9e90-95a2334f3692}
     - This provider is part of the eBPF platform.
-This traces content from NetEbpfExt.
+This traces content from NetEbpfExt.sys.
 - `EbpfForWindowsProvider`
     - {394f321c-5cf4-404c-aa34-4df1428a7f9c}
     - This provider is part of the eBPF platform.
-This traces content from ebpfCore.
+This traces content from ebpfCore.sys.
 - `Microsoft.Windows.Networking.WFP.Callout`
     - {00e7ee66-5b24-5c41-22cb-af98f63e2f90}
-    - This provider is part of windows OS.
+    - This provider is part of the Windows OS.
 This traces content from WFP callout actions.

 --------------------